Transport-for-the-North/NorMITs-Demand/README.md

 Updated the furness auditing so summary files per year are now written to disk.
 Versioning has also been updated in the EFS class - meaning the version for the class is now pulled straight from the module version.

+Code has been refactored in this version - ready for merge with TMS